Olympique de Marseille: Supporters

+Marseille is the only football club in the world to have six supporter groups gathered in the same stadium, in the Virage Sud and Virage Nord, along with other fans in the Ganay and Jean-Bouin stands.

 The lively atmosphere in the Stade Vélodrome is mainly created by the dominance of various OM supporters groups who are located in the Curva ends, behind both goals.

 Virage Nord De Peretti

 Tifo in the Virage Nord in 2007.

 The Virage Nord is home to the Marseille Trop Puissant (MTP), Fanatics, and Dodger's supporters groups.
 This section of the stadium is next to the away enclosure, which is protected by high fences.
 In 2002, the Virage Nord was officially given the name of Patrice de Peretti (1972–2000), the late founder and leader of the supporters group Marseille Trop Puissant (MTP).
 In 2018, owner Frank McCourt and president Jacques-Henri Eyraud decided to exclude the Yankee Nord due to a number of delictuous activities, especially concerning tickets.
 They therefore forbid them to sell the said tickets, and the association is no longer officially recognized by the club.
+This led the Club des Amis de l'OM to take their place in the Virage Nord starting the following season.

 Virage Sud Chevalier Roze

 The Virage Sud is named after Nicolas Roze, a noble who distinguished himself in particular by creating a hospital during the Great Plague of Marseille in 1720.
-As with the Virage Nord, the South Curve is controlled by supporters groups with the Commando Ultra '84, the first group of ultra supporters in France created in August 1984, and the South Winners dominating the central section and Club Central des Supporters filling the remaining sections of the stand.
+As with the Virage Nord, the South Curve is controlled by supporters groups with the Commando Ultra '84, the first group of ultra supporters in France created in August 1984, they are located at the bottom of the stand, occupying the entire section, while the South Winners dominate the central upper section and the upper left.
+The Club des Amis de l'OM fills the remaining sections on the upper right side of the stand..
+Since the 2018–2019 season, the Club des Amis de l'OM has left the Virage Sud for the Virage Nord.
+The South Winners took advantage of this opportunity and were allowed to occupy the remaining upper-right section for their members.
+Since then, CU84 and the South Winners have shared the entire Virage Sud in half.

 AEK Athens fans (Original 21) lifting an OM fans (Commando Ultra '84) banner.